Done 'asking nicely', EU adopts rules for more women on boards

 On average, across the EU, just 30 percent of board members in companies are women.
 The figure varies between member states, ranging from 45 percent in France to eight percent in Cyprus.

-Dutch MEP Lara Wolters, another leading lawmaker on the file, said that while 60 percent of graduates from European universities are women, out of 100 CEO only 8 are women.
+Dutch MEP Lara Wolters, another leading lawmaker on the file, said that while 60 percent of graduates from European universities are women, out of 100 CEOs only 8 are women.

 "There are more CEOs named Peter in the Netherlands, than there are woman CEOs," she added.